 The PHAZON earbuds will be, according to Houle, the world’s first one-size-fits-all wireless earbuds – guaranteed not to fall off.
 Wireless earbuds have been around recently.
 However, they offer poor comfort and stability.
 While producers claim that inserts (plastic or foam) can fix these problems, everyone who has tried earbuds with inserts knows that they do fall off.
 The PHAZON earbuds are the first that fit perfectly and do not fall off – with a simple twist motion, the fit is so solid that you can literally dive into the water and the earbuds will stay in place.
 Among other things, the PHAZON earbuds are just half the size of all other earbuds and their design is based on an inner ear pattern that everyone shares.
 While other earbuds fit correctly 50-70% of people, the PHAZON earbuds fit correctly over 95% of people.
 With PHAZON, any sports from casual jogging to skydiving will let you listen to music flawlessly.
 You can listen to music flawlessly even while swimming – the PHAZON earbuds are the first waterproof earbuds.
 In the wireless earbud industry, it is critical to have that great snug fit since there are no wires to prevent true wireless from falling out – after all, no one wants to lose their earbuds while playing sports.
 Even if the PHAZON earbuds do get lost, they will be easily traceable with their embedded “searching feature”.

 Before approaching you for investment, Chris Houle has launched a crowdfunding campaign on a Canadian crowdfunding platform – in the 60 day campaign duration he raised over 2.2 Million dollars.
 Around 11 000 crowdfunding supporters have pre-ordered the PHAZON earbuds for a price of $199 a pair.
+(Houle is aiming to achieve a cost of production of $50 a pair, for which he needs your investment).
 Competitive (and similarly crowdfunded) wireless earbuds, like BRAGI, are pricier ($299 a pair) and offer poorer fit and comfort.
 They do offer other features, though, that the PHAZON prototype still does not have, like volume adjuster buttons and fitness tracking based on biosensors and internal memory.
 Big players like BOSE are offering wireless earbuds with superb sound quality, but they still have one wire, so they are not truly wireless.
 Apple has launched pretty-looking truly wireless earbuds, which are notoriously uncomfortable to wear.

 You know the technology market well.
 You know that the nature of the technology market dictates a short “time to market” (the time between product development and product launch), but it also dictates achieving optimal product quality to satisfy a sophisticated client base.
 Chris Houle’s management team will have to decide on the tradeoff between quality and time to market.
 If they decide to go for a short development cycle time, they will need to compromise on quality.
 Does Chris Houle understand the urgency to get to market quickly in order to get a first-mover advantage?, you are thinking.
 Does he know that Chinese engineers can replicate and put crowdfunded products to market at unthinkable pace, even before the crowdfunding campaigns are finished?
 Or… wait, we are talking about a premium high-quality product here.
 Houle may be right in his belief that quality is everything as far as his earbuds are concerned.
 He believes that his earbuds are non-replicable.
 His design does seen to be unique.
 And he is passionate…